stezu/stripe-for-woocommerce/README.txt

 = Updating =

 The plugin should automatically update with new features, but you could always download the new version of the plugin and manually update the same way you would manually install.

+== Screenshots ==
+1. The standard credit card form on the checkout page.
+2. The form with saved cards and an icon for card identification.
+3. Saved cards displayed on the account page.
+4. Changing payment method for a subscription.

 == Changelog ==